bendill/dungeon-of-doom/README.txt

 My code is split into 5 classes:

 Game - Coordinates the game itself, and carries out the commands using calls to other class
        methods.
-In each turn, it gets the player's commmand, decodes it and selects the appropriate method to carry out the command.
+In each turn, it gets the player's command, decodes it and selects the appropriate method to carry out the command.
 If it's the human player's turn, it then prints the result of this command.